Gary Bernstein, MD, FACS, MBA

 Practicing Since: 1991

 Dr. Gary Bernstein has a diverse background in clinical care, management and teaching.
-In 2012, he joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, as a general surgeon and the hospital's Director of Surgical Assistance.
+In 2012, he joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, as a general surgeon and the hospital's Medical Director of Surgical Related Subspecialties.